SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

 the value of a new constant named `myNumber` is set to that value.
 Inside the body of the `if` statement, writing `myNumber` refers to that new non-optional constant.
-Before the beginning of the `if` statement and after its end, writing `myNumber` refers to the original optional integer constant.
+Writing `myNumber` before or after the `if` statement refers to the original optional integer constant.

 Because this kind of code is so common, you can use a shorter spelling to unwrap an optional value: